 Yet, whatever Freddie or Dazzlers you try to woo me with, my heart will remain stubbornly loyal to Michael Andrew Atherton, a man defined by stubbornness.
-Brainy, patently talented, boyishly attractive, he offered several compelling reasons for following his career.
-Therefore, by extension Lancashire – before his prophesied, yet sudden, ascent to the England captaincy in the charred remains of the 1993 Ashes.
+Brainy, patently talented, and boyishly attractive, he offered several compelling reasons for following his career.
+Therefore, by extension Lancashire – before his prophesied, yet sudden, the ascent to the England captaincy in the charred remains of the 1993 Ashes.

 In his second Test, aged 25, he pulled off a miracle win at The Oval.
 Even Geoffrey Boycott might have had a crush on him that day.
 I had never been one for boy bands, but that last-hour, last-wicket thrill was my first experience of teen hysteria.
-Among the many things I loved about the baby-faced Mancunian were his crisp defensive shots, the way the bat dropped so perfectly down behind the ball like the needle on kitchen scales.
+Among the many things I loved about the baby-faced Mancunian were his crisp defensive shots, and the way the bat dropped so perfectly down behind the ball like the needle on kitchen scales.

 But the quality for which I really adored him was the one that drove so many to distraction mulishness, obduracy, bloody-mindedness, call it what you like; it was the quality that served as England’s spine for each of his 52 Tests as captain and another 36 after he resigned.
-In the opening Test of his first tour in charge, against West Indies, he showed exactly what kind of leader he would be, taking Courtney Walsh’s firebolts literally on the chin and facing down Curtly Ambrose’s death-glares with an impish grin.
+In the opening Test of his first tour in charge, against West Indies, he showed exactly what kind of leader he would be, taking Courtney Walsh’s firebolts literally on the chin and facing down Curtly Ambrose death glares with an impish grin.

 That was how he inspired his team, and, whatever their performances, he did inspire them.
 He inspired me, too.
-Whether the team was having a good day or more often a bad, the little asterisk next to Atherton’s score was a joy and hope to this young innocent.
+Whether the team was having a good day or more often a bad one, the little asterisk next to Atherton’s score was a joy and hope to this young innocent.
 He was the embodiment of St Paul’s stirring cry to the Ephesians, to “stand your ground, and after you have done everything to stand.

 Whatever we had expected of the clean-cut, over-educated in génu Brearley’s psychology, Hobbs’s batting, Mrs. Beeton’s manners – it was not this, not the gritty endurance at the crease, not the stubble which like his stumps was most strongly rooted in times of the greatest peril and certainly not that ruddy dirt, the stuff in his pockets that transformed him overnight from tousle-haired cherub to bounder.